lucasgunn/browser-require/README.md

 	```

 * require.js styl(ish) - **asynchronous**.
 This one is handy for loading multiple modules in a
 single call.
-It's syntax is a bit like require.js in that it will return the modules to the
+It's syntax is like require.js in that it will return the modules to the
 callback in the order they were supplied as params.
 See example below:

 	```js